hwangy/DistributedWireProtocols/design_notebook.md

 For this reason, we believe that the size of the buffers will end up being similar between the two implementations.
 Besides comparing the size of the objects being converted and sent across the network, it is tough to compare the size of the buffers more explicitly as gRPC keeps the this information (about the size of the buffer being sent and the details of how sending across the network works) rather hidden.
 Therefore, we are considering the size of the objects being sent as a proxy for the size of the buffers being sent back and forth between the client and the server.

+- discuss potential overhead with gRPC implementation, when go into the details of how many bytes used by each

 ### The complexity of the code

 Using our reasoning about the size of the buffers above, we now speculate waht this means for the compleixty of the code.
 Since the size of the buffers is rather comparable, the code (without gRPC and with gRPC) will have a similar complexity ultimately.